Rudraksh2003/One2N-SRE-Bootcamp/README.md

 # One2N-SRE-Bootcamp
-# Student API Deployment Project

-Welcome to the **Student API Deployment Project** repository!
+Welcome to the **One2N-SRE-Bootcamp** repository!
 This project provides an infrastructure-as-code approach to managing, deploying, and scaling the `student-api` application using Kubernetes and Helm.

 ## Table of Contents